 Patent litigation is complex and uncertain.
-We may or may not prevail in patent-related proceedings and our intellectual property could be weakened.
-If any pending or future proceedings result in an adverse outcome then we could be required to:
+We may or may not prevail in patent-related proceedings and such proceedings may result in increased legal expenses, additional demands on our management's time and attention, and negative effects on our relationships with partners or end users.
+If any pending or future proceedings result in an adverse outcome, our intellectual property rights could be weakened and we could be required to:

-- cease manufacturing, using or selling the infringing products, processes or technology; - pay substantial damages for infringement; - expend significant resources to develop noninfringing products, processes or technology; - license technology from the party claiming infringement, which license may not be available on commercially reasonable terms or at all; - cross-license our technology to a competitor to resolve an infringement claim, which could weaken our ability to compete with that competitor; or - pay substantial damages to our partners or end users for them to discontinue using, or replace, infringing products with non-infringing products.
+- cease manufacturing, using or selling the infringing products, processes or technology; - pay substantial damages for infringement; - expend significant resources to develop noninfringing products, processes or technology; - license technology from the party claiming infringement, which license may not be available on commercially reasonable terms or at all; - cross-license our technology to a competitor to resolve an infringement claim, which could weaken our ability to compete with that competitor; or - pay substantial damages to our partners or end users for them to discontinue using, or replace, infringing products with noninfringing products.

 Even if we do prevail in patent-related proceedings, verdicts and judgments can be modified or even reversed by trial or appellate courts.
+License agreements entered in settlement of patent litigation, particularly any entered into with our competition, may not be as effective over the long term in providing us with all the benefits we bargained for when we entered into them.